nbolton/synergy-vintage/README.md

 ![Animated gif of Synergy in 2001](https://raw.githubusercontent.com/nbolton/synergy-vintage/main/doc/images/warp.gif)

+Make all your computers feel like a single device.
+Move between them seamlessly while staying focused on your task.

 > With Synergy, all the computers on your desktop form a single virtual screen.
 > You use the mouse and keyboard of only one of the computers while you use all
 > of the monitors on all of the computers.
 You tell Synergy how many screens you